uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 So long as the vision of reconciliation in Section 35(1) is not being implemented with sufficient strength and vigour, Canadian law will continue to be regarded as deeply adverse to realizing truth and reconciliation for many First Nations, Inuit, and Métis people.
 To improve Aboriginal peoples’ access to justice, changes must occur on at least two fronts: nationally, and within each Aboriginal community.

-The =^United Nations Declaration on the Rights of Indigenous Peoples= and the UN “Outcome Document” provide a framework and a mechanism to support and improve access to justice for Indigenous peoples in Canada.
+The =^United Nations Declaration on the Rights of Indigenous Peoples= and the =|UN=United Nations= “Outcome Document” provide a framework and a mechanism to support and improve access to justice for Indigenous peoples in Canada.
 Under Article 40 of the _Declaration_,

 > Indigenous peoples have the right to access to and prompt decision through just and fair procedures for the resolution of conflicts and disputes with States or other parties, as well as to effective remedies for all infringements of their individual and collective rights.
 Such a decision shall give due consideration to the customs, traditions, rules and legal systems of the indigenous peoples concerned and international human rights.[^44]

-In 2013, the UN Expert Mechanism on the Rights of Indigenous Peoples issued a study, “Access to Justice in the Promotion and Protection of the Rights of Indigenous Peoples.”
+In 2013, the =|UN=United Nations= Expert Mechanism on the Rights of Indigenous Peoples issued a study, “Access to Justice in the Promotion and Protection of the Rights of Indigenous Peoples.”
 It made several key findings that are relevant to Canada.
 The international study noted that states and Indigenous peoples themselves have a critical role to play in implementing Indigenous peoples’ access to justice.
 Substantive changes are required within the criminal legal system and in relation to Indigenous peoples’ rights to their lands, territories, and natural resources; political self-determination; and community well-being.[^45]